Chloejay/anti-tldr/README.md

 The code discipline about how to write test and use library Discipline to write Scala test.
 </li>
 <li>
 <a href="http://squidarth.com/scala/types/2019/01/11/type-erasure-scala.html">Type Erasure in Scala</a> Scala is type-safe language, the code if can compiled but can't be available to be used in run-time, for type erasure error.
-Using Scala reflection API to inspect the types of the instance at run-time is a solution, or use polymorphism subtypes.
+Using Scala reflection API to inspect types of the instance at run-time is a solution, or use polymorphism subtypes.
 </li>
 <li>
 <a href="https://medium.com/@olxc/the-evolution-of-a-scala-programmer-1b7a709fb71f">The Evolution of a Scala Programmer</a> Good examples of Scala patterns.